1. Home

 • If you can find a deal with a cap, you’ll benefit from knowing your interest won’t rise beyond a certain level

-• They can change 8 times or more per year, meaning your repayments could become too expensive
+• The rate could change several times a year, meaning your repayments could change dramatically and become unaffordable

 • You have to be prepared in case your rate increases, so they're harder to budget for than fixed-rate deals